swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 This modifier declares a lifetime dependency for the specified target.
 If no *lifetime-dependence-target-name* is specified, then the target is the declaration's return value.
 Otherwise, the target is the parameter named by the *lifetime-dependence-target-name*.
+A parameter is referenced by its "internal" binding name rather than by its label name.
 The target value must be potentially non-`Escapable`.
 Additionally, a parameter used as a target must either be an `inout` parameter or `self` in a `mutating` method.

 The source value of the resulting dependency can vary.
 For a `borrow` or `inout` dependency, the source value will be the named parameter or `self` directly.
 However, if the named parameter or `self` is non-`Escapable`, then that value will itself have an existing lifetime dependency, and a `copy` dependency will copy the source of that existing dependency.
+As with the target, a parameter is referenced by its "internal" binding name rather than by its label name.

 ### Dependency semantics by example